ryanfordSLAC/RWM_Database/README.md

 * Have their own properties

 ### People
+* Includes SLAC ID from phonebook
 * Have their own properties
 * Includes role
 * Future expansion to security privlege
+* Future expansion to reference people table using SLAC ID.

 ### Attachments
 * Upload scanned PDF images or photos